-Cities Use Green Space to Expand Dining Space
+Cities Expand Green Space for Dining Space

 Many cities are shutting down streets to increase the green space and expand dining spaces across the country.
 Restaurants, unfortunately, lend themselves to coronavirus transmission.
 Dining rooms can be filled to the brim with patrons looking for a relaxing experience.
 These close quarters is exactly what coronavirus feasts on.
 Aerosols from sneezing, talking, and coughing can spread beyond the social distancing limits when these aerosols are caught up in the air stream of a restaurant’s air conditioner.